 where $\hat \iota_S(x)$ is the nonstandard indicator function $\hat \iota_S(x)= $ can be equivalently solved by minimizing the radially dual problem

-where $f^\Gamma(y)=\sup\{ v>0 \mid v f(y/v) \leq 1\}$~\cite[Proposition 4.9]{radial1}.
+where $f^\Gamma(y)=\sup\{ v>0 \mid v f(y/v) \leq 1\}$~\cite[Proposition 24]{grimmer2023radial1}.
+Note one can have $f(0)>0$ and hence a positive maximum value without loss of generality by translating the problem to place a known feasible point $x_0\in \mathrm{int \ } \left(S \cap \{x \mid f(x) \in \mathbb{R}\}\right)$ to the origin and adding a constant.
 This reformulation is unconstrained and only depends on the constraints $S$ via their gauge.
 Consequently, our structural results on gauges will facilitate the direct use of accelerated optimization methods on this radial dual (squared).
-Prior radial methods have only used simple subgradient methods~\cite{Renegar2016,Grimmer2017} or smoothing techniques~\cite{Renegar2019,radial2}
+Prior radial methods have only used simple subgradient methods~\cite{Renegar2016,Grimmer2017} or smoothing techniques~\cite{Renegar2019,grimmer2023radial2}.

-\paragraph{Optimization over Gauges - Classic Penalization and Level-set Reformulations} Given $e \in S$, one can rewrite the set constraint $x\in S$ as the functional constraint $\gamma_{S,e}(x)\leq 1$.
+{\bf Optimization over Gauges - Penalization and Level-set Reformulations.} Given $e \in S$, one can rewrite the set constraint $x\in S$ as the functional constraint $\gamma_{S,e}(x)\leq 1$.
 Then a constrained optimization problem~\eqref{eq:OPT-Problem} can be reformulated as

-The recent works~\cite{Zakaria2022,Lu2023} approached this via penalization methods, minimizing $f(x) + \lambda ( \gamma_{S,e}(x) -1)$ in online optimization settings.
+The recent works~\cite{Zakaria2022,Lu2023} approached this via methods of Lagrange multipliers, minimizing $f(x) + \lambda ( \gamma_{S,e}(x) -1)$ in online optimization settings.
 Their convergence guarantees carefully account for the cost of approximate gauge evaluations via membership oracle calls to $S$.
 In contrast, we assume exact evaluations of the gauge (as is possible for many polyhedral, spectral, and polynomial-type constraints), which facilitates access to actual boundary points of $S$ where normal vectors exist.